factorie/factorie/doc/site/tutorials/Tutorial10Variables.md

   val rvv: RealValue = rv.value
   // TODO Tensor.equals should test equality of all values in the Tensor, but it does not yet.

-  // A widely used type of Tensor is SingletonBinaryTensor1, which is a "one-hot" Tensor with value 1.0 in its one-hot position. val sbt = new SingletonBinaryTensor1(999, 3) // A vector of length 999, with all zeros, except a 1.0 at index 3. println("Tensor sbt is " + sbt)
+  // A widely used type of Tensor is SingletonBinaryTensor1, which is a "one-hot" Tensor
+  // with value 1.0 in its one-hot position.

+  // A vector of length 999, with all zeros, except a 1.0 at index 3. val sbt = new SingletonBinaryTensor1(999, 3)
+  println("Tensor sbt is " + sbt)

 ```